 So, my guess is that Apple can sell the iPhone for $29 for a profit of $16 million.

-So they are still selling an iPhone for $14.98, but they are making twice as much in profits on it, because they’re selling the iPhone for $29.
-So how much will consumers pay for an iPhone?
+They are still selling an iPhone for $14.98, but they are making twice as much in profits on it, because they’re selling the iPhone for $29.
+How much will consumers pay for an iPhone?
 I would predict, at $29, that consumers would pay $199 for an iPhone.
 That would be about half the price that consumers are paying for an iPhone right now.

 But now, they are still paying $14.98.
 That’s the $7 they are going to pay for it.